Apiture Developers Apiture Developers

 Secured Connection Required

-Event Webhooks only work over an HTTPS connection.
-An HTTP connection is not allowed as it is considered a security risk.
+Event Webhooks only work over an HTTPS (encrypted) connection.
+An HTTP connection is not allowed as unencrypted data connections are considered a security risk.

 Event Structure